tractor/tractor-website/home.md

 - The [getting started](getting-started.html) page is the place to find out about downloading and installing TractoR.
 Details of the major user-visible changes in each release can be found in the [changelog](changelog.html).
 - Users of TractoR 2.x may find the information on [upgrading to TractoR 3](upgrading-to-TractoR-3.html) helpful.
+- An [updated version](paper/index.html) of the original TractoR paper is available for reference.
 - There is specific information on [TractoR for R users](TractoR-for-R-users.html), and additional [detailed information](guidelines-for-contributors.html) for anyone actually contributing to the project.
 - Useful information about TractoR-specific conventions can be found on the aptly-named [conventions](conventions.html) page.
 - A specific page covers TractoR's [image registration](registration.html) capabilities.